Relative: Black couple didn’t provoke shooting by police

 The woman’s comments come as the relatives of the two who were shot, activists and even the family of a man who was shot by police in nearby Kenosha, Wisconsin, in August called on authorities to release more information about the Waukegan shooting as well as any video that might have shown what happened.

 Police have said that the pair were in a vehicle that fled a traffic stop late Tuesday.
-That vehicle was spotted a little later by another officer on patrol.
-While that officer was approaching the vehicle, it began moving in reverse, police said, and the officer opened fire.
+That vehicle was spotted a little later by another officer.
+While that officer approached the vehicle, it began moving in reverse, police said, and the officer opened fire.
 No weapon was found in the vehicle, police said.

-Cooper said Stinnette’s death remains under investigation by Cooper’s office and Illinois State Police.

-“We have been in close contact with Mr. Stinnette’s family and our deepest condolences go out to them during this difficult time.
-This is truly a tragedy,” Cooper said in a statement.

 The officer who shot the couple is Hispanic and a five-year veteran of the Waukegan Police Department.
 The officer who conducted the original traffic stop is white, police said.

-Body camera and squad car video have been turned over to Illinois State Police, which will present findings to the local prosecutor’s office, Waukegan police Commander Edgar Navarro said.
+The body camera and squad car video that activists want released to the public have been turned over to Illinois State Police, which is investigating and will present findings to the local prosecutor’s office, Waukegan police Commander Edgar Navarro said.

-Rittenhouse is scheduled to appear in Lake County Court in Waukegan next week for a hearing on whether he should be returned to Wisconsin to face homicide charges.
+Rittenhouse is scheduled to appear in court in Waukegan next week for a hearing on whether he should be returned to Wisconsin to face homicide charges.

-Blake’s uncle Justin Blake said it appeared that there were some similarities between what happened to his nephew and this week’s shooting in Waukegan.
-He urged police to release more information, including any videos.

-“It seems like this started with some kind of traffic violation,” Blake told The Associated Press on Thursday ahead of the protest, which he planned to attend.
-“You think somebody deserved to die over a traffic stop?”

-During a Wednesday news conference, Waukegan Mayor Sam Cunningham asked residents to wait until all the facts are known before reacting to the shooting of Stinnette.
-Lake County State’s Attorney Michael Nerheim noted in a statement that it may be several weeks before the investigation is complete.
+Waukegan Mayor Sam Cunningham on Wednesday asked residents to wait until all the facts are known before reacting to the shooting.
+Lake County State’s Attorney Michael Nerheim noted that it may be several weeks before the investigation is complete.

+Waukegan, about 40 miles (64 kilometers) north of Chicago, was once overwhelmingly white before its industrial jobs began drawing Blacks from Chicago and the South in the 1920s.
+In the 1960s, its Hispanic population grew, and Black and Puerto Rican residents often allied against school segregation, housing discrimination and unequal pay, according to Josh Bill, president of the Waukegan Historical Society.

+In one racial flashpoint in the early 1920s, white sailors from a nearby naval base surrounded and threatened Black residents of a boarding house.
+Microfilm copies of newspapers from the period included ads for Ku Klux Klan gatherings and an expose estimating 400 locals belonged to the group, said Bill, of the Waukegan Historical Society.

+In 1966, some residents of the city’s predominantly Black and Puerto Rican neighborhoods clashed with police in unrest that left businesses damaged.

-Associated Press writers Don Babwin in Chicago and Rick Callahan in Indianapolis contributed to this report.
+Associated Press writers Don Babwin and Kathleen Foody in Chicago and Rick Callahan in Indianapolis contributed to this report.

+The first name of WIlliams’ mother has been corrected to Clifftina instead of Cliftina.

 By TERESA CRAWFORD and NAM HUH